RedstoneBoy/frenchvanilla/README.md

 # French Vanilla

-A simple vanilla+ mod for Minecraft using Fabric
+A simple server-side only vanilla+ mod for Minecraft using Fabric.

+This mod can also be installed on clients for use in single-player worlds.

 ## Dependencies